-Blackberry Sage Margarita Granita Recipe
+Sage Blackberry Margarita Granita Recipe

+Do you order your margarita blended or on the rocks?
 There are die hard fans of both options, and everyone seems to have a strong opinion in the Great Margarita Debate.
 (And don’t even get me started on salt or no salt debate!)

-But I, Colleen, am going to let you guys in on a little secret.
+But I, Colleen am going to let you guys in on a little secret.
 My ultimate margarita isn’t blended OR shaken.
 It’s a margarita granita!
+First of all, no cocktail looks prettier than when it’s been frozen into thousands of gorgeous ice crystals.

 Second (and not to get all technical) but one of the most tricky aspects of cocktail making is dilution or the amount of melted ice water that makes it into your final drink.